automata-network/automata-linux/README.md

 2. Publish the golden measurements for verifiers to reference.

+- For off-chain:
-For off-chain: the golden measurements can be stored anywhere that the workload can retrieve them, for example, on S3 storage.
+  - The golden measurements can be stored anywhere that the workload can retrieve them, for example, on S3 storage.
+  - If storing on remote storage like S3, it is recommended to sign the golden measurement to prevent tampering of the values.

-For on-chain: TODO.
+- For on-chain: TODO.

 ## Verifying the image and workload